“Our oldest grandchild is Patrick. We like to send a St. Patrick’s Day card to his family every year.”

 “Is it today?” asked the clerk.

 “No,” I said.
-“It’s Saturday.”
-I then told him a quick history of who St. Patrick was, explaining that he had escaped from being a slave in Ireland and then God had called him to return and share about Jesus.”
+“It’s Friday.”
+I then told him a brief history of who St. Patrick was, explaining that he had escaped from being a slave in Ireland and then God had called him to return and share about Jesus.”

 “Wow!
 Well, how did St. Patrick’s Day become a day of parades and drinking beer?”
 Ted asked.